shredxr/MindMerp/README.md

 This is a very basic mind mapping software that allows you to create a node, type an idea into it, and drag out other nodes for related thoughts/ideas.
 It's an thought/idea organization tool.
 The beauty of this is that it's so basic at this point, so if any dev wants to come by and add to it, there's plenty opportunity.
 I plan on updating it every so often.

+It's important to note that this software was created on Kubuntu 24.04, I expect that it'll work on all Ubuntu-based distros, whether it'll work on others I don't yet know, this software is in beta currently, looking for testers.

 Any code that isn't Qt is entirely free to take and do what you want with it, with Qt code it's of course required to follow whatever guidelines apply, I believe it's GPL, I went with the GPL 3 license because of that, the Qt code I used is fairly minimal in terms of the library's functionality, the only UI elements I used from it were QWindow, QTextEdit, QColorDialog and the one for selecting files for opening and saving.
 I had to use QScreen and the QPainter APIs as well, there may be other classes or whatever that begins with an uppercase Q that I may have forgotten about and that's about it,